echeu/srtm-TIG/README.md

 # srtm-TIG
 Grafana-based monitoring system for SRTM
 ## srtm-TIG relies upon three different services: Telegraf, InfluxDB and Grafana
-srtm-TIG runs as a docker application through the "docker compose" command
+srtm-TIG runs as a docker application through the **docker compose** command
   * Grafana: platform for visualizing and monitoring data
   * InfluxDB: time-series database built for storing and analyzing large, time-stamped data values
   * Telegraf: server agent that is used for collecting, processing and writing data.
 It has a built-in OpcUa interface.